Snorkeling Lighthouse Reef Atoll – Is It Worth the Cost and Risk?

 If you have never been in a small boat in open ocean (not protected inner waterways), pay heed.
 Lighthouse Reef is 50 miles offshore.
 That is a long ways in a boat.
 And to get out there, visit three spots, and back in one day, that means the boats have to travel fast.
 That can be very difficult if the waves are big.
 In fast lightweight motor boats, even up to 50 feet long, you are going to take a pounding.

-On our trip out we had 10-15 knot winds for a few days before, which is not uncommon.
-Our boat was around 30 feet, open, with some very worn out cushions.
+On our snorkeling Lighthouse Reef trip we had 10-15 knot winds for a few days before, which is not uncommon.
+Our boat was around 30 feet long, open, with some very worn out cushions.
 We knew we were in for a ride when our boat guides (three of them) started putting on foul weather gear.
 What followed was three hours of hell.

 It started with going through the reef cut.
 We were going through such tall waves that the boat would free fall on the other side, until it slammed home with a huge crashing noise, over and over.
 Nicole got tossed completely off her seat into the middle of the boat over the first one of these.